 UTILITY ROOM: - 3.01m (9'11") x 1.81m (5'11")

 Large window to side.
 Store cupboard.
-Space for freezer etc. Oak stable door to garden.
+Run of wood block work surface with inset stainless steel sink unit and drainer.
+Space and plumbing for washing machine.
+Space for freezer.
+Oak stable door to garden.

 From hallway, two steps up to

 LOUNGE: - 5.61m (18'5") x 3.41m (11'2") Min

 French doors to rear leading onto balcony.
 Further French doors to front leading into the dining conservatory.
 Fireplace fitted with a multi-fuel stove.
 Radiator.
 Door to hall and study.

 DINING CONSERVATORY: - 3.69m (12'1") x 2.26m (7'5")

 Double glazed windows.
 Sliding door to front garden.
 Ceramic tiled floor.
 Former front door leading into small hall.

 Second stair case rising to first floor.
 Door to